ctrlaltdylan/ctrlaltdylan.github.io/_projects/2020-10-27-building-a-glass-river-table.md

 This is the moment when I realized the table legs weren't exact matches.
 On top of that the brackets holes had no measurements to them, the manufacturer just drilled willy nilly wherever they felt like.

 Honestly I was mad as hell.
-But my wife kept a cooler head and we just decided to keep rotating and switching the table legs in the 16 possible combinations until they matched.
+Thankfully my wife kept a cooler head and we just decided to keep rotating and switching the table legs in the 16 possible combinations until they matched.
 It was tedious as it sounds.

-So lesson learned, mark the table leg bracket with the corresponding pilot holes so you can keep the exact match.
-And don't trust a custom fab job's measurements.
+So lesson learned, don't trust a custom fab job's measurements.
+Mark the table leg bracket with the corresponding pilot holes _during the dry fit stage_ so you can keep the exact match when it comes time to assemble for real.

 ![Starting to assemble](https://res.cloudinary.com/tinyhouse/image/upload/c_scale,w_900/v1603373793/personal%20site/river%20table/PXL_20201021_221322041.jpg)